What is deep learning?

 Deep learning examples

 Because deep learning models process information in ways similar to the human brain, they can be applied to many tasks people do.
 Deep learning is currently used in most common image recognition tools, natural language processing (NLP) and speech recognition software.
-These tools are starting to appear in applications as diverse as self-driving cars and language translation services.

 Use cases today for deep learning include all types of big data analytics applications, especially those focused on NLP, language translation, medical diagnosis, stock market trading signals, network security and image recognition.